From Phishing to Smishing: The Evolution of Online Scams and the Battle to Stay Safe

 The earliest known phishing attacks targeted AOL users, with scammers posing as AOL employees to steal login information.
 As technology evolved, so did phishing techniques, but the core concept remains unchanged.

 Phishing emails employ various tactics to appear authentic, such as using official logos, spoofing email addresses, and creating a false sense of urgency.
-A notorious example is the 2016attack on Hillary Clinton's campaign chairman, John Podesta.
+A notorious example is the 2016 attack on Hillary Clinton's campaign chairman, John Podesta.
 Hackers sent Podesta an email purportedly from Google, urging him to change his password due to an alleged account breach.
 When Podesta clicked the link and entered his credentials, the hackers gained access to his email account, leading to damaging leaks.

 In 2022, 93% of successful data breaches involved phishing.
 Phishing was also found to be the second most common cause of data breaches in 2022 at 16% and the costliest, with an average breach cost of USD 4.91 million, according to IBM’s Data Breach Report.